apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-callback-events-over-http-quarkus/README.md

 This example contains a simple workflow service that illustrates callback state using OpenAPI callbacks functionality.
 A callback is a state that invokes an action and wait for an event (event that will be eventually fired by the external service notified by the action).
 This example consists of a callback state that waits for an event to arrive at the wait channel.
 Its action calls an external service that publishes the wait event over HTTP.
-After consuming the wait event, workflow prints the message received in the wait event and ends the workflow.
+After consuming the wait event, the workflow prints the message received in the wait event and ends the workflow.

 To go further on using HTTP with Reactive Messaging, take a look at [this article](https://quarkiverse.github.io/quarkiverse-docs/quarkus-reactive-messaging-http/dev/reactive-messaging-http.html).